zororaka00/kritisi-explorer/README.md

 # Kritisi Explorer

-Kritisi Explorer is a web application that allows users to explore and analyze smart contracts on the Ethereum blockchain.
+Kritisi Explorer is a web application that allows users to explore and analyze smart contracts on the Arbitrum Chain.
 It provides a user-friendly interface for viewing contract details, auditing results, and accessing security reports.

 ## Setup